Whether you’re reaching out to a blog, channel or playlist curator, there are certain things that can help your music submission .

 Make sure every link works, that means try them out regularly, on various devices.
 Sometimes desktop and mobile versions differ, with problems only arising on either one of them.
 Keep your links healthy.

-ForTunes is the all in one insights app for artists, producers, bands & their teams.0 be the first one to show some appreciation for this!
+ForTunes is the all in one insights app for artists, producers, bands & their teams.2 join the family and show some love for this!